TwoBitCode/05-tilemap-pathfinding/README.md

 # 🗺️ Tilemap Pathfinding Game

 This project demonstrates 2D scene construction using tilemaps and pathfinding algorithms in Unity.
-It builds on concepts from **Unity Week 5: Two-dimensional Scene-building and Pathfinding**, incorporating both **BFS** and **Dijkstra's algorithm** for navigation.
+It builds on concepts from **Unity Week 5: Two-dimensional Scene-building and Pathfinding**.

 📖 **Foundational text explanations** are available [here](https://github.com/gamedev-at-ariel/gamedev-5782) in folder 07.